Create consistent reliability data based on an existing data.frame

 Identification of every unit.

-A tibble with class wt_reliability_data
+A tibble with class wt_reliability_data containing the following

-columns (if .keep_all = FALSE
+columns (if .keep_all = FALSE):

-: Lifetime characteristic.
+x : Lifetime characteristic.

-: Binary data (0 or 1) indicating whether a unit is a right
+status : Binary data (0 or 1) indicating whether a unit is a right

 censored observation (= 0) or a failure (= 1).

-: Identification for every unit.
+id : Identification for every unit.

-, the remaining columns of data
+If .keep_all = TRUE, the remaining columns of data are also preserved.

-holds the name of the
+If !is.null(data) the attribute characteristic holds the name of the

-.
-Otherwise it is set to "x"
+characteristic described by x.
+Otherwise it is set to "x".

 # Example 1 - Based on an existing data.frame/tibble and column names: